yuliyaselevich/project_stroke_prediction_classification/README.md

 # Stroke Prediction
 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or ruptures.
-When that happens, part of  the brain cannot get the blood  and thus oxygen it needs, so it and brain cells die.
+When that happens, part of  the brain cannot get the blood, and thus oxygen it needs, so it and its brain cells die.
 According to the American Stroke Association, it is the No. 5 cause of death and a leading cause of disability in the United States.
 Therefore prediction of a stroke has key importance.
 ## Project Objective
-The goal of this project is to attept to answer the following questions:
+The goal of this project is to attempt to answer the following questions:
 1. What health issues or lifestyle traits make patients more or less likely to have a stroke?
-2. Can we use specific features to make a reliable prediction of a stroke?
+2. Can we use specific features to make a reliable stroke prediction?
 ### Methods Used
 * Descriptive and inferential statistics
 * EDA